AlexGilleran/jsx-control-statements/README.md

 Wouldn't it be easier if we could just have some syntactical sugar that turned neat `<If>`/`<Else />`/`</If>` and `<For>`/`</For>` tags into ternary ifs and `Array.map`, so you could read your render functions a bit more easily?

 So that's what this does.
-Basically it's a set of JSTransform (the same technology that underpins JSX->JS transpilation) visitors that run just before JSX transpilation and perform desugaring from `<If>` -> ` ? : ` and `<For>` -> `Array.map`.
+Depending on how you use it, it's either a Babel plugin (recommended) or a set of JSTransform visitors that run just before JSX transpilation (less recommended) and perform desugaring from `<If>` -> ` ? : ` and `<For>` -> `Array.map`.

 ## Why Transform?!

 Excellent question!
 You could easily just create actual React components that have _most_ of the same functionality (e.g. [React If](https://github.com/romac/react-if), which inspired this project).
 The problem is that because of the way JSX works, everything inside an actual React component gets executed, whether it's actually used or not.
-So if you have:
+So if you
+have:

 ```
   <If condition={obj}>